-Bill Harris is the founder of Personal Capital.
-Harris is the former CEO of Intuit and PayPal.
-Bill and company raised $28 million in venture capital for Personal Capital.
-Other top executives have backgrounds in finance and many hold the CFP® (Certified Financial Planner) designation.
+Bill Harris is the founder of Personal Capital (and the former CEO of Intuit and PayPal).
+Bill and company raised $28 million in venture capital for Personal Capital at launch.
+Most employees have a background in finance and many hold the CFP® (Certified Financial Planner) designation.

-Personal Capital is best described as an “aggregator.”
-It exists to help you track and understand your financial accounts.
-After connecting all sources of financial information, including credit cards, bank accounts, investment accounts, and whatever else you may have, the free service will explain your situation and offer basic investment guidance.
+Personal Capital is best described as an “account aggregator.”
+It exists to help you track and understand your financial situation.
+After connecting your various financial accounts, including your mortgage, credit cards, bank accounts, investment accounts, and whatever else you may have, the free service will summarize your situation and offer basic personal finance guidance.

-It is similar to Mint’s online service, but will much more investment input.
-If you have any investment information, Personal Capital picks up where Mint leaves off.
-It places less emphasis on tracking basic budgeting and spending, while providing substantially better functionality for tracking investments and introducing more advanced financial planning concepts, such as asset allocation, income tax planning, and tax loss harvesting.
+Personal Capital is similar to Mint’s online budgeting service, but much more comprehensive.
+Personal Capital still allows users to track basic budgeting and spending, while providing substantially better functionality for tracking investments.
+Personal Capital also offers more help in the financial planning realm, including guidance on asset allocation, tax planning, and retirement planning.

 How Personal Capital Works